 Sponge Bath Option

 If you need to clean your baby in the first 48 hours, use a sponge bath rather than a full-body bath.
-This sponge option lets you wash the skin gently without soaking the incision.
+This option lets you wash the skin gently without soaking the incision.

 Shower After Day Two